PureKatana/TheLastPilgrim/README.md

 <h3 align="center">Combat System :</h3>
 <p align="center">
-- Stats system that includes level, experience, health, damage, ammo and magazine capacity<br/>
+- Stats system that includes level, gold, experience, health, damage, ammo and magazine capacity<br/>
 <br />
 - In combat feature that indicate if the player is in combat or not, so the player will know if an enemy is targeting him.<br/>
 <br />